 In 2001, the CSA was relocated to South Bristol, NY overlooking Canandaigua Lake.
 The view is breathtaking.
 Sunrise reflecting off the lake shimmered, dew on the meadows shimmered, energy in the air shimmered, love in our hearts shimmered, hence the name.

-Shimmering Light Farm has grown from a CSA to include serving local restaurants and markets.
-Now, post drought of 2016, we are a unique collaborate community garden!
+Shimmering Light Farm grew from a CSA to include serving local restaurants and markets.
+Now, post drought of 2016, we have morphed into a unique, collaborate, community, permaculture garden and food forest!
 Herb Haven expanded into serving women and children at the Rushville Health Center and women at the Ontario County Jail, and now beyond.
 Finger Lakes Farm to Cafeteria was born in 2006 and has connected dozens of cafeterias and farmers in our region.
 2015 saw the launch of our long-held vision of a farm-based retreat and education center, the Renewal Center

 With all of our programs, a succinct explanation of Seeking Common Ground was getting quite complicated.
 After 20 years, we took stock of where we were, our focus, and our future.
 A group of board members, staff and long time members met to explore a way to rename our programs so that they would reflect where we are now.
 After much discussion, and many, many spirited meetings it was decided to group all programs of Seeking Common Ground, Inc under Shimmering Light.
 So we now have Shimmering Light Farm, Shimmering Light Herb Circle, and Shimmering Light Renewal Center, all co-located in South Bristol.

 We are blessed with countless connections and supporters and stories, but they are for another time.